Alfheim-Realm/Documentation/README.md

   * Combination of the 2 above.
 * All of the above can be customized via variables.
 * Several gems are available for usage within the files: normal, unique, dragon, advance, hat, broken, cracked, chipped, great and azrael gems.
+#### Chaos Argent:
+* The whole map script was cleaned, modified and improved to easier usage and modification with only variables.
+* The essence of the map stayed the same, but a lot of improvements were made on the map to increase player engagement.
+* New functions were added to handle cheaters like players forming party inside, anti-relog penalties, multi-account prevention and so on.
+* Added new ways to obtain honor/chaos points upon getting kill-streaks, revenge and internal ranking kills.
 #### Extra Stuff:
 * Fixed backend stuff.
   * Easier ways to manage "Medal of Honor".